Gisburn Forest

 Gisburn Forest is a civil parish in the Ribble Valley, in Lancashire, England.
 Mainly lying within the Forest of Bowland Area of Outstanding Natural Beauty, the parish includes the larger part of the village of Tosside and the hamlet of Grunsagill to the south.
 Historically, the parish lay within the West Riding of Yorkshire.
 It had a population of 151 at the 2011 Census.

-The parish adjoins the Ribble Valley parishes of Easington, Bolton-by-Bowland and Paythorne along with Lawkland, Giggleswick, Rathmell, Wigglesworth and Halton West in the Craven district of North Yorkshire.
+The parish adjoins the Ribble Valley parishes of Easington, Bolton-by-Bowland and Paythorne along with Lawkland, Giggleswick, Rathmell, Wigglesworth and Halton West in the county of North Yorkshire.

 History

 Near Brown Hills Beck on the western border of the parish is a bowl barrow thought to date from the late Neolithic or Bronze Age periods.
 It is an oval mound of earth, 40 by 30 m and up to 10 m high.
 There is another similar mound on the opposite side of the stream in Easington.

 The manor of Gisburn Forest was part of the Percy Fee which was listed in the Domesday Book.
 Matilda de Percy, the widow of William de Beaumont, 3rd Earl of Warwick gave the grazing rights and the right to take timber to Sawley Abbey in 1189.
 And by 1211, her grandnephew William de Percy, 6th Baron Percy donated the manor.
 By 1561 the manor was among the former monastic lands owned by Henry Darcy, the son of Sir Arthur Darcy.
 Around the start of the 19th century the manor was claimed by Thomas Browne, who acquired the largest estate in the township from his relative Mary, the third wife of Sir Robert Burdett.
 Grunsagill was the centre of this estate.